 A leader in Microsoft Access to SQL Server migrations

-The DB Best team has developed a unique methodology for migrating Access applications to SQL Server which has been tested and proven many times over with hundreds of customers.
+The DB Best team has developed a unique methodology for migrating Access applications to SQL Server.
+This technology has been tested and proven many times over with hundreds of customers.
 Being an architect and the original creator of SQL Server Migration Assistant (SSMA) for Access, the DB Best team is THE database migration expert you can trust with your project.

 See how you can get the most out of SSMA from the company who originally created the tool for Microsoft.